alex-strobel/DPP-LabManual/Research/Administration/R-Shiny/Readme.md

     - [Hosting](#Hosting)

 ## Questionaire in REDCap
+The questionaire(s) themselves are currently administered via REDCap.
+However, this may be changed in the future.
+As long as the link generated at the end has the same form as specified below, the means of adminsitration does not matter.
+Before filling out the questionaire(s) people can specify which questionaires they would like to complete and whether they agree to their data being used for research purposes in the future.
+If they do not consent, they can still complete the questionaires and be shown the results, but their data is deleted immediatly upon completion.

 ### Link Generation
 The link generated at the end has to have the form